 The hi-hat offers an added depth and variety to your rhythm.
-Striking it adds and extra complexity to the drummer’s beats.
+Striking it adds extra complexity to the drummer’s beats.

 Let’s step back a little bit.

-The cymbals are pulled together when a player steps on the pedal.
+The best hi-hats cymbals are pulled together when a player steps on the pedal.
 This operation creates a sizzling sound like no other.
 Some players hit play it with a drum stick too.
 It all depends on the genre of music you are playing.

 7 Best Hi-Hats Reviewed

-They produce the quality dark, warm, and explosive sound that will make your performance sound amazing.
+This hi-hat cymbals produce the quality dark, warm, and explosive sound that will make your performance sound amazing.
 They come with a refined tone and a powerful character.

 The combination of a dark finish and additional hammering creates cymbals with excellent, complex, and rich sound.
 Whatever music style you are playing, you can be sure these cymbals will not disappoint.